CocktailPi installation

 Next, you need to add your pumps.
 Go to ‘Administration’ -> ‘Pumps’ and click ‘Add pump’.
 Fill in the form shown.
 Notice that the field ‘BCM-Pin’ is not the GPIO-Pin.
 BCM refers to the ‘Broadcom SOC channel’ number.
 The BCM number is the number, that is used inside the chip of the Raspberry Pi and determines the GPIO-Pin that should be used.
 These numbers may change between different board versions.
 You can find the mapping in the documentation of your Raspberry Pi board.
 Read more about the BCM mapping here: https://pi4j.com/getting-started/understanding-the-pins/#overview

 If you don’t want to use a touchscreen, you are done.
-If you like the project, please consider staring and/or sponsoring it. 🙂
+If you like the project, please consider staring it. 🙂

 Configuring GPIO-pin boot states (optional)